remp2020/remp2020.github.io/index.md

 ## REMP Technical news

+### 28-Sep-2021: Hotfix release for SubscriptionsModule

+Form for managing subscription types is extendible through data-providers.
+Unfortunately due to a bug the data-providers were not correctly handled during the form submission process.
+Update your `crm-subscriptions-module` to `0.33.1` ([changelog](https://github.com/remp2020/crm-subscriptions-module/releases/tag/0.33.1)).

 ### 09-Sep-2021: New version of REMP tools is available (0.28.0)

 This is another bigger release, which took us more than two months to finalize.
 The main improvements are: